helenyip2/Example-Tutorials/ssh_tutorial/ssh_tutorial.md

 ```
 `-t rsa` - This specify the type of key you want to create.
 In this case  it's a `rsa` type.
 This is the default type of SSH key created.

 `-b 4096` - This means that the key created is 4096 bits.
 This is what is recommended by [Github](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent).
-If this is not specified, the default will be 2048 bit.s
+If this is not specified, the default will be 2048 bits.

 Next you'll be prompted to for where to save the key.
 I'd recommend keeping the folder that it recommends, but change the name of the key from `id_rsa` to `id_rsa_github`.
 This way you know exactly what this is used for.